dart-lang/site-www/src/_guides/language/analysis-options.md

 ## Excluding files

-Perhaps you have some code that generates errors but is not part of your production code.
-Or perhaps you rely on code generated from a package that you don't own&mdash;it runs, but generates errors during static analysis.
+Perhaps you rely on code generated from a package that you don't own&mdash;the generated code works, but produces errors during static analysis.
 You can exclude files from static analysis using the `exclude:` field.

 {% prettify yaml %}